StreetSupport/gmhan/content/news-and-events/briefing-on-‘ending-rough-sleeping-for-good’-–-national-rough-sleeper-strategy-1.md

   date: Philippa Iwnicki
   name: '"Ending Rough Sleeping for Good"- What does the updated Rough Sleeper
     Strategy tell us?'
+  location: '"Ending Rough Sleeping for Good"- What does the updated Rough Sleeper
+    Strategy tell us?'
 content:
   body: >-
     On Saturday 5th September the Department for Levelling Up, Housing &